tomfyfe85/CV/README.md

 **Working under pressure -**

 Whether it is playing the first dance at a wedding with no rehearsal or manoeuvring thousands of pounds worth of art into the correct position under the watchful eye of the artist, I came to learn that a successful outcome really boils down to preparation and communication between the group.
 Understanding what is at stake – the enjoyment of the wedding guests (and the bride and groom who have paid a lot of money to have you there), or the reputation of an artist for example – means that I have learnt to get things absolutely right first time.
 With a combination of ample preparation, good communication and ultimately having trust in my bandmates or colleagues, I learnt to absorb pressure and not let it take over.
-In tech I believe that for me this translates into not being phased by big, seemingly unsolvable problems.
-Through preparation, considered thought and calm reasoning, any problem can be solved.
+In tech I believe that for me this translates being able to solve any problem through preparation, considered thought and calm reasoning.
+I put this to particularly good use in our final project when I succesfully change the button functionality of the app the night before our deadline.

-**Emotional intelligence -**
+**Team work -**

 As outlined above, sometimes I'd have a few hours’ notice of a set list with no time for rehearsal.
 But that was the norm, the expectation was that you’d have sufficient groundwork at home beforehand.
-It was quite common to feel like the new guy every time, but when working like this, I found it really important to be able to read the room, form good connections quickly and get an idea of how people were feeling.
+It was  common to feel like the new guy every time, but when working like this, I found it important to to read the room, form good connections quickly and get an idea of how people were feeling.
 I find that when people (myself included) find themselves in a new situation, they do their best when they are relaxed and feel welcome, and if they feel intimidated they won't ask for help.
-On occasions when everyone felt positive and relaxed, everything always went smoother.
-So this is something I would always try to bear in mind when working with a new group on the course at Makers.
+This is something I would always bear in mind when working with a new group on the course at Makers - if I noticed someone had not contributed i'd make a point of asking thier opinion.

 **Time management and efficiency -**